littleforest/rfm/README.md

 * Mufaddal Khumri helped architect Rfm in the most ruby-like way possible.
 He also contributed the outstanding error handling code and a comprehensive hierarchy of error classes.
 * Atsushi Matsuo was an early Rfm tester, and provided outstanding feedback, critical code fixes, and a lot of web exposure.
 * Jesse Antunes helped ensure that Rfm is stable and functional.
-* Larry Sprock added ssl support and switched the xml parser to a much faster Nokogiri.
+* Larry Sprock added ssl support, switched the xml parser to a much faster Nokogiri, added the rspec testing framework, and refactored the code to pave way for future development.

 Documentation & Links